Wednesday, Oct. 2, 2019

 He hasn’t followed city government at all; he can’t speak to any of the topics city council has been tackling in recent years.
 He admits that his “first conversation” about homelessness happened one day before our late-August interview and that he didn’t even know the city had instituted a camping ban.

 Dolan does know about one thing: the city’s plan to redevelop the old hospital site on Alpine-Balsam and Broadway into housing and, possibly, city services.
 It’s this process that drew Dolan into the race without, he admits, a plan other than to make sure neighbors get more say over what eventually goes there.

 “I don’t want to get into a deeper dive only because I understand that I’m not an expert on anything at this time,” he said.
 “I have a general idea that the community engagement is not where I’d like it to be, the process is not where I’d like it to be.

 “I’d like to see a community-driven process to get to where we’re going.”

 The four-year engagement process on Alpine-Balsam wasn’t community driven, Dolan said.
 Neighbors preferred a low-density option for the city-owned former hospital campus and 60-plus acres surrounding it.
-But council took that off the table in June, citing the need for more housing and the area’s proximity to shops, services and bus lines as ideal for supporting car-free living.
+But council took that off the Postponement of a motion, or a vote in June, citing the need for more housing and the area’s proximity to shops, services and bus lines as ideal for supporting car-free living.